pivotal/docs-tap/scst-store/amr/auth-k8s-sa-autoconfiguration.hbs.md

 ## Cloudevent handler

-Cloudevent handler configuration in the TAP context can be found under the TLK `metadata_store.cloudevent_handler`.
-The `metadata_store` prefix is stripped during the transformation to package level configurations.
+Cloudevent handler configuration in the TAP context can be found under the TLK `amr.cloudevent_handler`.
+The `amr` prefix is stripped during the transformation to package level configurations.

 On the package level, if `cloudevent_handler.auth.kubernetes_service_accounts.enable` and `cloudevent_handler.auth.kubernetes_service_accounts.autoconfigure` are true, the package will create the following resources to set up authentication automatically in namespace `metadata-store`: